raghu-vijaykumar/blog/content/docs/system-design/index.md

 - **Scalability:** Cloud environments provide access to many machines, enabling large-scale data processing.
 - **Cost Efficiency:** MapReduce's batch processing nature means paying only for resources used during the job, not for maintaining idle machines.

-### Summary
-- **Motivation:** Simplifies big data processing by providing a reusable framework.
-- **Programming Model:** Consists of map and reduce operations.
-- **Architecture:** Allows scaling computations across many machines, handling large data efficiently.
-- **Failure Handling:** Includes strategies to manage worker and master node failures.

-MapReduce is widely used for tasks like machine learning, data analysis, and more, making it a crucial pattern for big data processing in various industries.

 ## Saga Pattern